-- The Connexus Housing One Limited negative reserves.
-They have assessed that the Transfer of engagements due to take place on the 1 April 2021 will resolve negative reserves position, with there being sufficient future cashflows and Group surplus' forecast in the 30 year business plan to prevent re-occurrence. - the property market budget and business plan scenarios have taken account of delays in handovers, lower numbers of property sales, reductions in sales values and potential conversion of market sale to social homes: - Maintenance costs budget and business plan scenarios have been modelled to take account of cost increases and delays in maintenance expenditure, a compliance only programme and major works being phased into future years; - Rent and service charge receivable arrears and bad debts have been increased to allow for customer difficulties in making payments and budget and business plan scenarios to take account of potential future reductions in rents; - Increases to inflation, management costs and libor rates and the associated impacts on affordability; - Liquidity current available cash and unutilised loan facilities of £56.2m which gives significant headroom for committed spend and other forecast cash flows that arise; - Security- There is significant un-utilised borrowing headroom within the CH1L property portfolio. - The group's ability to withstand other adverse scenarios such as higher interest rates and number of void properties.
+• the property market - budget and business plan scenarios have taken account of delays in handovers, lower numbers of property sales, reductions in sales values and potential conversion of market sale to social homes;

+• Maintenance costs - budget and business plan scenarios have been modelled to take account of cost increases and delays in maintenance expenditure, a compliance only programme and major works being phased into future years;

+• Rent and service charge receivable - arrears and bad debts have been increased to allow for customer difficulties in making payments and budget and business plan scenarios to take account of potential future reductions in rents;

+• Increases to inflation, management costs and libor rates and the associated impacts on affordability;

+• Liquidity - current available cash and unutilised loan facilities of $\pounds 2.74$ m with a further $\pounds 29.7$ m held in Herefordshire Capital plc, which gives significant headroom for committed spend and other forecast cash flows that arise;

+• The group's ability to withstand other adverse scenarios such as higher interest rates and number of void properties.

 The board believe the group and company has sufficient funding in place and expect the group to be in compliance with its debt covenants even in severe but plausible downside scenarios.
 Consequently, the Directors are confident that the Group and Association will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have continued to adopt the going concern basis in their preparation.